 The permanent pastures (think carbon sinks) include nitrogen fixing legumes (like clover) along with grasses that thrive in cool and warm weather.
-The right grasses, in combination with livestock, return nutrients to the soil, and at the same time, eliminate the need for petroleum-based fertilizers, pesticides and herbicides.
+The right grasses, in combination with careful livestock management return nutrients to the soil, and at the same time, eliminate the need for petroleum-based fertilizers, pesticides and herbicides.
 This sets the stage for organic orchards, vineyards and gardens for near-by cities.

 Regenerative Farm Profits = Soil Health = Human Health